 Rotisserie chicken is a great idea for busy weeknights.
 It’s delicious and feeds a whole family.
 But instead of making a trip to Costco or the market, you can make a whole chicken right at home with today’s easy slow cooker recipe.

-It’s similar to my roast chicken recipe, but more “set it and forget it” thanks to the slow cooker.
+It’s similar to my roast chicken or air fryer whole chicken, but more “set it and forget it” thanks to the slow cooker.
 Just add some chopped vegetables below the chicken and sprinkle herbs and seasoning on top for an irresistible flavor.

 Oh, and the best part is the versatility of this chicken.
 You can eat it as is, or shred it into small pieces as part of your meal prep.
 Just toss it into a salad or mix it into a soup – the options are endless!
 Now let’s get prepping.